OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 ## Custom fields

-{{SITENAME}} requires a few special fields to be defined on the entity that is being synchronized.
+<code class="expression">space.vars.SITENAME</code> requires a few special fields to be defined on the entity that is being synchronized.
 These must be set up so that the integration status of each item can be tracked.

 <p align="center">
   <img src="../assets/Helix_Image_5.png" width="1200"/>